awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ## Resolving credentials in MOF files<a name="systems-manager-state-manager-using-mof-file-credentials"></a>

 Credentials are resolved by using [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/) or [AWS Systems Manager Parameter Store](systems-manager-parameter-store.md)\.
 This allows you to set up automatic credential rotation\.
-This also enables DSC to automatically propagate credentials to your servers without redeploying MOFs\.
+This also allows DSC to automatically propagate credentials to your servers without redeploying MOFs\.

 To use an AWS Secrets Manager secret in a configuration, create a PSCredential object where the Username is the SecretId or SecretARN of the secret containing the credential\.
 You can specify any value for the password\.
 The value is ignored\.
 Following is an example\.